The Excel Areas function takes an Excel reference and returns the number of areas that make up the reference.

 ('TestRange' is the named range ( B1:C4, E1:E2, D5:E6 ) )

-Further examples of the Excel Areas function are provided on the Microsoft Office website.
+Further details and examples of the Excel Areas function are provided on the Microsoft Office website.